brianhanifin/brianhanifin.com/_posts/2020-02-13-diy-irrigation-controller-esphome-home-assistant.md

 ### Countdown timer

-Rather than using a simple [`delay action`][esphome-delay], I used @broxy70's way of keep track of a countdown timer (see [github][inspiration2]), so I could display the remaining time in Home Assistant.
+Rather than using a simple [`delay action`][esphome-delay], I used [@broxy70's countdown timer code][inspiration2], so I could display the remaining time in Home Assistant.
 The following is a snippet of code that tracks the Zone1's time remaining and exposes the current value as a sensor.
 This code will also turn off the relay when the countdown reaches zero.

 > Note: `lambda` is raw Arduino/C++ code.